 Shared VPC architecture

-The internal regional TCP proxy load balancer supports networks that use Shared VPC.
+The regional internal proxy Network Load Balancer supports networks that use Shared VPC.
 Shared VPC lets you maintain a clear separation of responsibilities between network administrators and service developers.
 Your development teams can focus on building services in service projects, and the network infrastructure teams can provision and administer load balancing.
 If you're not already familiar with Shared VPC, read the Shared VPC overview documentation.

 |IP address||Forwarding rule||Target proxy||Backend components|